ccgomezn/vc/docs/md/docs/workshops/imaging.md

 # Gray scale Image

-The process of gray scale conversion has as primary objective transform the channels of color of the image into only one channel.
-The mathematic behind this process is the following.
+The process of gray scale conversion has as primary objective transform the channels of color of the image into only one channel and extract the brightness of the image.
+The mathematics behind this process is the following.
 Suppose that you have an image in normalized RGB (the values of each channel goes from 0 to 1), then using the NTSC conversion formula we can create only one color channel that has the following intensity intensity = 0.2989 * red + 0.5870 * green + 0.1140*blue, that intensity will determined the intensity of luminance of each pixel.
 In p5 we can directly use the functionality filter, and apply GRAY.

 ## Image using P5 filter functionality